Pravalika-codes/apexplanet-webdev-task2/README.md

 Enhance front-end skills by:
 - Building a form and adding JavaScript validation
 - Learning DOM manipulation to dynamically manage lists and galleries
-- Structuring pages with CSS Flexbox & Grid for responsiveness
+- Structuring pages with CSS Flexbox and Grid for responsiveness

 ✨ By Pravalika – Web Development Intern at ApexPlanet